 - Alternate adding the eggs and flour while mixing.

 - Pour into a prepared pan and bake for one hour and 15 minutes, or until a cake tester comes out clean.

 - Allow the cake to cool, flip over, and drizzle with icing or frosting.
 Or, add a dollop of whipped cream.

 How To Make Pound Cake – Step-By-Step Instructions

 Add the softened butter to the bowl.

-This is a large recipe, so make sure you have a large enough bowl to mix.
+This is a large recipe, so make sure you have a large enough bowl to mix up the ingredients.
 I almost ran out of room, but I was able to get it all in.

 The classic pound cake recipe is dense but has such a buttery flavor and is a moist cake.